godaddy/gasket/docs/upgrade-to-6.md

 A few examples of differences _(this is not an exhaustive list)_:

 1. A `routes.js` file is no longer required to define routes.
 Next.js has a file-system based router.
-When a file is added to the `pages` directory it's automatically available as a route.
+When a file is added to the `pages` directory, it is automatically available as a route.

 2. The client-side components have a slightly different API: